 5. Brush top of the rolls with melted butter and sprinkle over everything bagel seasoning.

 6. Open the oven and slide out the rack, remove the lid of Dutch oven, then place the dough balls still on the parchment paper into the Dutch oven.
-Just lift the whole thing up and in.
-Alternatively, you can plop each roll into the Dutch oven--the paper makes for easier clean up.
+Just lift the whole thing up and plop each roll into the Dutch oven.
 Cover and bake for 20 minutes.
+Alternatively--and for a crusty exterior (similar to french bread) scoop rolls and bake on a cookie sheet.

 7. Remove lid and bake another 15-20 minutes until rolls are golden and hollow-sounding.